zakagan/DoomsdayCalc/README.md

 ![alt tag](https://github.com/zakagan/DoomsdayCalc/blob/master/screenshots/christmas_1.png)

-These series of inputs leads the program to create two DoomsdayDate objects, one for Thanksgiving 2017 and one for Christmas 2017.
+These inputs leads the program to create two DoomsdayDate objects, one for Thanksgiving 2017 and one for Christmas 2017.
 Each object stores it's date, significance (if it's a holiday and if so what holiday), and day of the week.
 Then this information is reported back to the user, along with the number of days difference between the two dates.

 But DoomsdayCalc can handle a lot more than just two dates at a time.
 A priority queue organizes the DoomsdayDate objects into chronlogical order, and they are reported back accordingly along with the days between them.
 By doing this we can find the span of holiday seasons across different years.